United States Bill of Rights

+However, opponents of the ratification of the Constitution objected that it contained no bill of rights.
+So, in order to secure ratification, Madison agreed to support adding a bill of rights, and even served as its author.
+He resolved the dilemma mentioned in Item 2 above by including the 9th Amendment, which states that just because a right has not been listed in the Bill of Rights does not mean that it does not exist.

 There are several original engrossed copies of the Bill of Rights still in existence.
 One of these is on permanent public display at the National Archives in Washington, D.C.

 Background

 Philadelphia Convention

 Prior to the ratification and implementation of the United States Constitution, the thirteen sovereign states followed the Articles of Confederation, created by the Second Continental Congress and ratified in 1781.
 However, the national government that operated under the Articles of Confederation was too weak to adequately regulate the various conflicts that arose between the states.
 The Philadelphia Convention set out to correct weaknesses of the Articles that had been apparent even before the American Revolutionary War had been successfully concluded.

 The convention took place from May 14 to September 17, 1787, in Philadelphia, Pennsylvania.
 Although the Convention was purportedly intended only to revise the Articles, the intention of many of its proponents, chief among them James Madison of Virginia and Alexander Hamilton of New York, was to create a new government rather than fix the existing one.
 The convention convened in the Pennsylvania State House, and George Washington of Virginia was unanimously elected as president of the convention.
 The 55 delegates who drafted the Constitution are among the men known as the Founding Fathers of the new nation.
 Thomas Jefferson, who was Minister to France during the convention, characterized the delegates as an assembly of "demi-gods."
 Rhode Island refused to send delegates to the convention.